How to Get a Startup Business Loan

 Lines of credit function similarly to a business credit card in that they give you access to a pool of funds that you can draw from as needed.
 You don't need to withdraw the entire amount but you are given a set limit that you can borrow from at any time.

-This type of loan is best for businesses with seasonal or fluctuating working capital needs like a retailer.
-That's because these types of businesses will often pay a large upfront fee for their inventory but then be able to pay back the startup loan as the buying season takes off.
+This type of business loan is best for startups with seasonal or fluctuating working capital needs like a retailer.
+That's because these types of businesses will often pay a large upfront fee for their inventory but then be able to pay back the startup business loan as the buying season takes off.

 SBA Loan